Current Funding Opportunities:

 Questions regarding this RFA may be submitted to email@example.com no later than Tuesday, August 1, 2017.
 Please reference "AP RFA" in the subject line of our email.
 Responses to questions will be posed here on or about Friday, August 4, 2017.

-The 2017-18 Aid to Crime Laboratories Request for Applications (RFA) is now available.
-The deadline for applications is 12:00pm (Noon) on Thursday, May 25, 2017.
+The 2017-18 Alternative to Incarceration (ATI) Programs and Services Request for Proposals (RFP) is now available.
+The deadline for applications is 12:00pm (Noon) on Friday, August 4, 2017.

 Discrimination Complaint Form and Complaint Procedures

 DCJS is responsible for establishing written policies and procedures for receiving discrimination complaints from employees and clients, customers, or program participants of subrecipients of Department of Justice funding.
 These policies and procedures are available here: